Comparison between ALEPlot and ale packages

 # Zero-centred ALE plots

 With these zero-centred plots, the full range of y values and the rug plots give some context that aids interpretation.
-(If the rugs look slightly different, it is because they are randomly jittered to avoid overplotting.)
+(If the rugs look slightly different in each plot, it is because they are randomly jittered to avoid overplotting.)

 # Create and plot interactions